Laplace Transform Based Low-Complexity Learning of Continuous Markov Semigroups: Background

 The transfer operator is essential for understanding the dynamics of $X$.
-We examine its action on $\Lii$, noting the presence of an \emph{invariant measure} $\im$, which satisfies $\TOp_t^* \im = \im$ for all $t \in \R_+$.
-We assume that the Markov process $X$ meets two key properties regarding $\im$: \textbf{[1]} $\im$ ensures \emph{long-term stability}, meaning $X$ converges to $\im$ from any initial state $x$. \textbf{[2]} The process is \emph{geometrically ergodic}, implying exponential convergence to the invariant measure.
+We study its action on $\Lii$, the space of functions on $\space$ that are square-integrable with respect to an \emph{invariant measure} $\im$, which satisfies $\TOp_t^* \im = \im$ for all $t \in \R_+$.
+We assume that the Markov process $X$ meets two key properties regarding $\im$: \textbf{[1]} $\im$ ensures \emph{long-term stability}, meaning $X$ converges to $\im$ from any initial state $x$. \textbf{[2]} The process exhibits \emph{geometric ergodicity}, meaning it converges exponentially fast to the invariant measure.
 Finally, the process is characterized by the \emph{infinitesimal generator} $\generator$, defined for $f \in \Lii$ by the limit $\generator f {=} \lim_{t \to 0^+}(\TOp_t f {-} f)/t$, with $\generator$ being closed on its domain. \\

 The class of \textbf{sectorial generators} consists of the operators generating strongly continuous semigroups, analytic in a sector of the complex plane defined by growth conditions in an angular region, i.e., $\generator$ is a (stable) sectorial operator with angle $\theta \in [0, \pi/2)$,